Marching For Climate Justice In Karachi

 Participants of Sunday's march believe that the region's environmental problems are all interconnected and do not follow the government's imagined administrative boundaries

-Climate activists, climate victims, academia, researchers, and concerned citizens will come together in the coastal megalopolis of Karachi on Sunday to demonstrate a sense of urgency and issue a collective call to action against the unfolding climate change catastrophe.
+Climate activists, climate victims, academia, researchers, and concerned citizens came together in the coastal megalopolis of Karachi on Sunday to demonstrate a sense of urgency and issue a collective call to action against the unfolding climate change catastrophe.

 Climate marches (climate activist protests) have emerged as a major global phenomenon.
 Considered to be powerful drivers of interest on the subject, they are not like other protest marches where people express outrage or vent frustration but are intended to have a lasting impact on policymakers worldwide.
 These marches are focused on expressing an urgency for addressing critical issues such as environmental degradation, the politics of climate change and its social consequences, which are having profound implications across the globe.
 The marches are aimed at emphasising the power of the people to influence the elites—those in social, economic, and political positions of power which allows them to exert considerable control on powerful institutions, laws, myths, traditions, and social norms and thereby have disproportionate control over societal outcomes.